-‘They’re All Angels’: Survivors Of Florida Crash Mourn Family Members
+Whitman Family Thankful For Support After Tragic Florida Vacation Crash

 “Jo used to say to me ‘If anything happens to me you’re not going to know what to do.’
 And I’d fluff it off.
 But she was right,” Bill said.
 “Yes.
 I lost my best friend, Lisa.
 I lost my best friend.”

-It would be hours before Susan, home in Massachusetts, reached her dad in the hospital and called her siblings.
+It would be hours before Julie’s sister Susan, home in Massachusetts, reached her dad in the hospital and then called her siblings.

 “She just said there’s been a horrible car accident,” Bill Fay Jr. said.
 “Mom’s dead.
 I just started crying.
 But it didn’t stop.
 She then said Julie and then Scarlett.
 My mind can’t even handle it.
 And then she said Jaxon is really bad.”

-Jaxon, the soccer-loving 6th grader, was flown to the hospital but could not survive.
+Jaxon, the soccer-loving sixth grader, was flown to the hospital but could not survive.
 His organs saved at least four lives.

 “His heart and his liver were able to go to children that were younger than him.
 His kidneys and his lungs were obviously given to separate, but older, considered young adults,” Shane said.
 “It certainly makes you feel good from the standpoint that he was able to help somebody.
 That makes you feel better.”